 She has an MPhil in Creative Writing from the University of Glamorgan (now the University of South Wales).
 She worked for three years as a part-time tutor in Creative Writing at Christchurch Polytech (now Ara Institute), was co-editor of Kokako magazine from 2009 to 2012, and poetry editor for takahē magazine from 2014 to 2016.

 In a previous life, she won the 1988 Winton to Longreach Stockman’s Hall of Fame Endurance Ride.
-In this one, she’s a chicken-keeper and laissez-faire
+In this one, she’s a chook mama, ring mistress of The Poetry Class, and laissez-faire gardener.

 The longer version:

 She was born in Sydney in 1972.
 Her childhood was spent in various outback towns in New South Wales, with her maternal grandparents’ farm – Cowarral, on the Forbes River – the one constant.
 She grew up surrounded by books, and wrote stories, songs, plays and poems from a very early age.

 In 1993 she emigrated to Christchurch in New Zealand, and married scientist Stewart, whom she had met at university.
 In 1998 she joined the Airing Cupboard Women Poets group, and began writing poetry seriously.

 She received a BA from the University of New South Wales, majoring in Theatre and Film Studies, with a secondary major in The History and Philosophy of Science and Technology.
 During her final year at university she studied Creative Writing with poet Hazel Smith.